-RMHP R1 developed a methodologically sound improvement project that met both State and federal requirements.
+RMHP developed a methodologically sound improvement project that met both State and federal requirements.
 The health plan tested four interventions using the required QI processes and tools.
-At the conclusion of the PIP, the health plan accurately reported results that demonstrated statistically significant improvement over baseline performance for the Depression Screening measure and achievement of the SMART aim goal for the Follow-Up After a Positive Depression Screen measure.
+At the conclusion of the PIP, the health plan reported SMART Aim measure results that demonstrated statistically significant improvement over baseline performance for the Depression Screening measure and achievement of the SMART Aim goal for the Follow-Up After a Positive Depression Screen measure.
 The health plan's intervention testing results also demonstrated programmatically significant improvement in Depression Screening and clinically and programmatically significant improvement in Follow-Up After a Positive Depression Screen linked to the tested interventions.
-Based on the validation findings, HSAG assigned a level of High Confidence to the Depression Screening and Follow-Up After a Positive Depression Screen PIP.
+The health plan provided an accurate narrative summary of key findings for the Depression Screening measure but documented an inaccurate summary of key findings for the Follow-Up After a Positive Depression Screen to the Depression Screening and Follow-Up After a Positive Depression Screen PIP.